 The fact that one of your customers owns an animal cafe in Brooklyn, is fantastic, I know, but how relevant is this to your overall sales and marketing strategy?
 Avoid adding trivial nuances to your persona.
 It will only serve to undermine the validity of the real data and may deter company-wide adoption.

 With that being said, adding a name and image to your persona will help humanize the data, full permission to get creative here.
-Just checkout Mailchimp’s versions below.
+Just check out Mailchimp’s versions below:

 As a general rule, if you do not have enough data to satisfy a persona, remove it completely.
 Adding data based on assumptions will affect the credibility of your persona.
-You want to be able to stand behind your personas when it comes to assigning the marketing budget for next quarter.
+You want to be able to stand behind your personas when it comes to assigning the marketing budget for the next quarter.

 Try and interview a good mix of past and present customers so that you get an unbiased, realistic and rounded viewpoint.
 The goal here is to identify where your product works and where it doesn’t.

-Your negative persona are a fictional rendition of the type of person you want to avoid targeting as they have proven not to be a good fit for your business in the past.
+Your negative persona is a fictional rendition of the type of person you want to avoid targeting as they have proven not to be a good fit for your business in the past.

-You’re getting claps on the back from colleagues, the nod of approval from the VP of Sales and your kick-ass personas adorn the walls of every tea room, sales floor and notice board.
+You’re getting claps on the back from colleagues, and the nod of approval from the VP of Sales and your kick-ass personas adorn the walls of every tea room, sales floor and notice board.